puppeteer/puppeteer/docs/api.md

 #### event: 'requestfailed'
 - <[Request]>

 Emitted when a request fails, for example by timing out.
+Not emitted if the server replies with an HTTP error code.

 #### event: 'requestfinished'
 - <[Request]>